Brianna F.

 9/21-27/25

-This week, I accompanied a WISRD member to visit the Gecko that is living in the terrarium we built.
-We fed it and gave it some more water.
-It has been relocated now to a middle school science classroom.
-The following day, we unpackaged materials to begin another terrarium.
-This one will contain poison dart frogs.
-We started cleaning the pieces this week, which took multiple class periods.
-Next week, we plan to assemble the terrarium.
+This week, a lot of my energy was spent again on the terrarium.
+Earlier in the week, on Monday, I accompanied a WISRD member to visit the Gecko, who has been relocated to a middle school classroom, and lives in the terrarium we built.
+We fed the Gecko crickets and gave it some more water.
+The following day, Tuesday, we unpackaged materials to begin another terrarium.
+This package included glass sheets, rods, wire mesh, and glass doors.
+This terrarium would be a lot larger than the Gecko one because it would contain multiple dart frogs.
+We started cleaning the pieces this week.
+Every part needed to be wiped down, which took multiple class periods because of the number of pieces.
+Next week, we plan to start the assembly process of this terrarium.

 9/14-20/25